In This Section

 - Student Organizations

-In each of our programs, you’ll build a strong foundation in the core and social sciences, learn how to work effectively with patients, and examine how disease and disability affect the way people think, feel, and live.
+In each of our programs, you’ll build a strong foundation in the core and social sciences, learn how to work effectively with clients, and examine how disease and disability affect the way people think, feel, and live.
 Actively apply your skills in both the classroom and the field as you prepare for a rewarding career.

 What Sets Us Apart?